purdue-cs193-fall-2019/homework-5-_-_-_-_/README.md

 Wait until your partner completes step 1B.

 ## Step 2A: Changing the second method: printValuesandReturnSum.
 TODOs exist in this step!
 Your partner has completed this method using a for loop.
 Surprise!
-It has decided that they want to convert all of their looping mechanisms to while loops.
+It has been decided that they want to convert all of their looping mechanisms to while loops.
 Your job now is to change the method's implementation to use a while loop instead.
 On branch **PersonA**, the method printValuesandReturnSum should be empty already!

 ### TODO 7
 the method `printValuesandReturnSum` iterates through the passed in array, prints out each value of the array, and finally returns the sum at the end. **You must implement this method with a while loop**.